gwoptics/SpacePyQuest/README.md

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

-This project is licensed under the MIT License - see the [gpl-3.0.md](gpl-3.0.md) file for details
+This project is licensed under the GNU General Public License 3 - see the [gpl-3.0.md](gpl-3.0.md) file for details